1 Name of Medicine

 CYP2C9 substrates.

-Ivacaftor may inhibit CYP2C9; therefore, monitoring of the international normalized ratio (INR) during co-administration of Trikafta with warfarin is recommended.
+Ivacaftor may inhibit CYP2C9; therefore, monitoring of the international normalised ratio (INR) during co-administration of Trikafta with warfarin is recommended.
 Other medicinal products for which exposure may be increased by Trikafta include glimepiride and glipizide; these medicinal products should be used with caution.

 Potential for interaction with transporters.